marvolo3d/dotfiles/README.md

 # these files start with a •
-... beginnings of my dotfiles setup for linux and osx
+something something dotfiles (linux and osx)

 ----